-After their experience they decided to commit to them and become a true support network.
-Thus, in 2016, in partnership with the Edel Quinn Center, Maisha was formed, which in Swahili means LIFE, sharing the dream of welcoming and supporting mothers and their children in Kibera.
+After this experience, they decided to commit to these women and become a true support network.
+Thus, in partnership with the Edel Quinn Center, Maisha was created.

 Julián Álvarez - Fernanda Almarza - Sebastián Frías - Antonia Villablanca - Wenceslao Zegers

 The CBO position (Community Based Organization) was adopted in Kenya, and new responsibilities were assumed in field.
 Part of our team and board of directors traveled to Kenya to inaugurate the new mother-shelter, in conjunction with the organization África Digna.

 New challenges were faced regarding the expansion of the organization: the first pilot project of sexual and affective education was completed in Chile.